jjb9886/cloudformation/README.md

-Example Wordpress using Astra deployed on AWS EC2 with MYSQL DB http://54.216.162.145
+Example Wordpress using Elementor deployed on Lightsail wordpress instance http://54.216.162.145